Martijn Gösgens

 Community detection

-My research focuses on detecting communities in complex networks.
+The focus of my PhD research was detecting communities in complex networks.
 Communities are groups of nodes that are better connected internally than externally.
 Such communities could, for example, correspond to groups of friends on social media or fields of study in citation networks.
 There are many heuristic algorithms for community detection, but there is limited understanding about which algorithm works well on what network.
 The most widely-used community detection method is modularity maximization.
 In this paper, we prove that this method is equivalent to minimizing an angular distance in a hyperspherical geometry.
+In another paper, we prove that several other community detection methods have the same hyperspherical structure.

 Validating validation measures